mark-when/docs/remarking/index.md

 In the example above, Rob, Kris, and Esteban would all have had to connect and authorize Remarking to access those specific documents.
 :::

 Remarking is built on top of [Meridiem](/meridiem/) and its [OAuth API](/meridiem/api/).
-This way, you can edit your markwhen documents directly via Meridiem, or you can use the Remarking interface.
+You can edit your markwhen documents directly via Meridiem, or you can use the Remarking interface.

+All that being said, you do not need to concern yourself with how Remark.ing works under the hood if you don't want to.
+You can use it without knowing that it uses markwhen and Meridiem.

 ## Benefits of blogging with Markwhen